KHII-TV

 KHII-TV (channel 9) is a television station in Honolulu, Hawaii, United States, serving the Hawaiian Islands as an affiliate of MyNetworkTV.
-It is owned by Nexstar Media Group alongside dual Fox/CW affiliate KHON-TV (channel 2).
-Both stations share studios at the Haiwaiki Tower in downtown Honolulu, while KHII's main transmitter is located in Akupu, Hawaii.
+It is owned by Nexstar Media Group alongside dual Fox affiliate/CW owned-and-operated station KHON-TV (channel 2).
+The two stations share studios at the Hawaiki Tower in downtown Honolulu; KHII's main transmitter is located in Akupu, Hawaii.

 History

 Early history

-KHII signed on the air on February 7, 1988 as KFVE, broadcasting on channel 5, as the final VHF station in the market.
+KHII signed on the air on February 7, 1988, as KFVE, broadcasting on channel 5, as the final VHF station in the market.
 Originally, KFVE focused on low-budget programming such as Hawaii Five-O repeats.
 Later under the moniker "Hawaii is Watching us Grow", it focused on movies and syndicated fare, and by 1990 acquired programs from KMGT (channel 26, now KAAH) before its format switch to religious programming.
 As a small-time independent station, it had to rely on low-budget programming and Japanese television dramas (most of which were later carried on independent station KIKU, channel 20) through much of its early existence.
 That all changed in 1993 when another local station, KHNL (then a Fox affiliate owned by the Providence Journal Company), took over management of KFVE through a local marketing agreement (LMA).
 KFVE then merged its operations into KHNL's facility.
 It was the first such local market sharing organization in the country.
 After KHNL took over oversight of the station in the mid-1990s, coverage of University of Hawaii athletics moved over to KFVE, which rebranded as "The Home Team".